Ian Glendinning, Psybertron & Robert Pirsig

 It was at that time I joined the MoQ-Discuss / Forum and first created my Pirsig Page(s) primarily to capture the Pirsig Biographical Timeline – which became a much used resource by journalists – but which for me was about “understanding where Pirsig and his ideas were coming from“.

-I had a period of 4/5 years living and working in the US so visited Pirsig locations and travelled ZMM Route sections.
-In 2008 I attended a book launch (Mark Richardson’s “Zen and Now”) in Minneapolis and was lucky enough also to meet first wife Nancy, biking buddy John Sutherland and friends of the Pirsig sons Chris, Ted and more at “the Pirsig house”.
+I had a period of 4/5 years living and working in the US so visited Pirsig locations and travelled sections of the ZMM (and Lila) routes.
+In 2008 I attended a book launch (Mark Richardson’s “Zen and Now”) in Minneapolis and was lucky enough also to meet first wife Nancy, biking buddy John Sutherland, his daughters and other childhood friends of the Pirsig sons Chris and Ted at “the Pirsig house”.
+Mark had been one of those journalists that had originally contacted me via the Pirsig Timeline.
 (In the years since the demise of MoQ-Discuss, email discussion-boards have largely been fragmented, replaced by social media, and by direct messaging and emailing between groups of individual correspondents.)

 As well as creating ZMM, Lila & the MoQ, Pirsig created the paper “Subject, Objects, Data and Values” and contributed to Dr Anthony McWatt’s “A Critical Analysis of Robert Pirsig’s Metaphysics of Quality” PhD, “The Copleston Annotations” and Dan Glover’s “Lila’s Child“.
 That pretty much exhaust’s Pirsig’s own work, other than a number of interviews.
 Not surprisingly, since Pirsig avoided intellectual philosophology / philosophising with other academic philosophers, professional / mainstream philosophy has returned the favour and largely ignored him and his work.
 The few attempts at engagement had foundered and very few academics cite his work in theirs.
 [Some exceptions are collected here.
 However since the demise of the robertpirsig.org page curated by Anthony McWatt, other papers presented at the 2005 conference – eg by Dave Buchanan, Mati Palm-Leis, Mark Maxwell and Gavin Gee-Clough – are all currently missing here.]